MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.md

 # Explore real-time analytics in Microsoft Fabric

-Microsoft Fabric provides Real-Time Intelligence, enabling you to create analytical solutions for real-time data streams.
-In this exercise, you'll use the Real-Time Intelligence capabilities in Microsoft Fabric to ingest, analyze, and visualize a real-time stream of data from a taxi company.
+Most data analysis works on data that was collected earlier. **Real-time analytics** is different: it works on data *as it arrives*, moment by moment.
+Think of a live feed of taxi trips, where new trips keep streaming in continuously.

+In this lab, you'll use the **Real-Time Intelligence** features in **Microsoft Fabric** to capture a live stream of taxi data, store it, and then query it to answer questions, watching the answers change as fresh data keeps flowing in.
+Don't worry if these terms are new, every step is explained as you go.

 This lab takes approximately **30** minutes to complete.